 What’s the most likely result of marijuana use on child custody?

 The likely effect of cannabis use on your parenting time or decision making will be that your spouse will get a provision in your Parenting Plan stating you can’t use marijuana during or for a certain time prior to having parenting time with your child.
 This is typically what a spouse will ask for when concerned about some sort of behavior affecting the child.
 If you’re arguing parenting time at a hearing, this can all be dependent upon the judge’s views and preconceptions about marijuana use as well.
 If your situation is more akin to my extreme car accident example above, you can expect your spouse’s lawyer to argue you should be prohibited from using marijuana and subject to urinary analysis confirming you’re not before you are allowed any parenting time involving driving the child.

 What should I do now to keep marijuana use from being used against me in child custody?

 Exercise responsible use and possession now to keep it from becoming an issue.
 Follow possession laws closely.
 Keep cannabis locked away from children.
 If you grow plants, keep them in a locked room inaccessible to the children (this is required by statute anyway).
 Keep cannabis in marked and child-proof containers.
 Avoid discussing your cannabis use with your children or openly using cannabis in front of your children.
 Your children are witnesses to your parenting and they can be asked about your cannabis use later by a Child and Family Investigator (CFI), if one is appointed.
 You don’t want a judge reading a report from a CFI where your child states he/she knows where your cannabis is and how to access it.

-Since legalization in Colorado over four years ago, we’ve all realized that marijuana just sits there innocuously in its container on the top shelf of the pantry, just like alcohol.
+Since legalization in Colorado over nine years ago, most judges recognize that marijuana just sits there innocuously in its container on the top shelf of the pantry, just like alcohol.
 But just like alcohol and firearms, parents should demonstrate responsible possession to the court.